laconiajs/website/docs/guides/retrieving-config.md

 ## Retrieving configuration from S3

-Retrieving a JSON configuration is can be done easily in Laconia.
+Retrieving a JSON configuration is can be done easily in Laconia with the [`event`](api/event.md) package.
 You don't have to worry about hitting the S3 bucket and JSON parsing it:

 ```js
 /**